yyldps/obsidian-bullet-list-outline/README.md

 * **Display Adjustments**: Added custom color options for the light theme and the ability to truncate heading display lengths.

 ### Core Features
+* list-outline-mode：To enable List Outline Mode, simply add cssclasses: list-outline-mode to the YAML frontmatter at the top of your note.
 * Automatically tracks the cursor and highlights the corresponding item in the outline.
 * Clicking an outline item scrolls the editor to the target line.
 * Preserves and renders WikiLinks, Markdown links, and tags within the outline.